neurodroid/stimfit/doc/sphinx/manual/python.rst

 ::

     >>> python_list = [get_trace,]
-    >>> python_list.append( N.concatenate( (get_trace(), get_trace()) ) )
+    >>> python_list.append( np.concatenate( (get_trace(), get_trace()) ) )
     >>> new_window_list(python_list)

 Note that items in Python list are written between *squared* brakes, and that a comma is required at the end of single-item lists.

-The [Scipy]_ library, which is build on top of [NumPy]_, provides a huge amount of numerical tools, such as special functions, integration, ordinary differential equation solvers, gradient optimization, genetic algorithms or parallel programming tools.
+The [SciPy]_ library, which is build on top of [NumPy]_, provides a huge amount of numerical tools, such as special functions, integration, ordinary differential equation solvers, gradient optimization, genetic algorithms or parallel programming tools.
 Due to its size, it is not packaged with `Stimfit <http://www.stimfit.org>`_ by default, but I highly recommend installing it for more advanced numerical analysis.

 Control Stimfit from the Python shell
 =====================================